Summer JOY

 Our small group, 100% outdoor program, and mask-wearing policies accommodate our and family’s desires to limit exposure to the COVID-19 virus.

-2023 SUMMER Sessions
+New SUMMER 2024 Weekly Sessions

 Monday, Wednesday, Friday, 9am – 4pm